ros2/rosidl_typesupport/rosidl_typesupport_c/QUALITY_DECLARATION.md

 ### Feature Testing [4.i]

-The features of `rosidl_typesupport_interface` are tested, and their tests are located in the [test directory](https://github.com/ros2/rosidl_typesupport/tree/master/rosidl_typesupport_c/test).
+The features of `rosidl_typesupport_c` are tested, and their tests are located in the [test directory](https://github.com/ros2/rosidl_typesupport/tree/master/rosidl_typesupport_c/test).

 Most recent test results can be found [here](https://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_c).

 ### Public API Testing [4.ii]

-The public API of `rosidl_typesupport_interface` is tested, and the tests are located in the [test directory](https://github.com/ros2/rosidl_typesupport/tree/master/rosidl_typesupport_c/test).
+The public API of `rosidl_typesupport_c` is tested, and the tests are located in the [test directory](https://github.com/ros2/rosidl_typesupport/tree/master/rosidl_typesupport_c/test).

 Most recent test results can be found [here](https://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_c).

 ### Coverage [4.iv]

-`rosidl_typesupport_c` does not currently track test coverage.
+`rosidl_typesupport_c` follows the recommendations for ROS Core packages in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#code-coverage), and opts to use line coverage instead of branch coverage.

+This includes:

+- tracking and reporting line coverage statistics
+- achieving and maintaining a reasonable branch line coverage (90-100%)
+- no lines are manually skipped in coverage calculations

+Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

+Current coverage statistics can be viewed [here](https://ci.ros2.org/job/nightly_linux_coverage/917/cobertura/src_ros2_rosidl_typesupport_rosidl_typesupport_c_src/).
+A description of how coverage statistics are calculated is summarized in this page ["ROS 2 Onboarding Guide"](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).

 ### Performance [4.iv]